hexalellogram/ROMDocumentation/OnePlus3.md

 1. Swipe to allow modifications.
 Now you are in TWRP.

 ## Installing Sultan Lineage OS 14.1
 1. Download [Sultan Lineage OS 14.1](https://forum.xda-developers.com/oneplus-3/oneplus-3--3t-cross-device-development/op3-op3t-unofficial-lineageos-14-1-t3588696).
-Latest version as of this writing is 2017-10-22.
+When I did this the latest version was 2017-10-22.
 Copy to the OP3 using Android File Transfer.
 1. Reboot into TWRP recovery using the method of your choice.
 1. Wipe the partitions (advanced wipe) and select cache, system, and data.
 1. Install the .zip in TWRP.
 Don't inject MultiROM and do not reboot afterwards.
 1. Download [Open GApps](http://opengapps.org/) (I use Micro, the Android version should be 7.1, the Platform should be ARM64) and copy to the device.
-Current version as of this writing is 2017-10-22.
+When I did this the latest version was 2017-10-22.
 1. Install GApps in TWRP.
 1. Proceed to **Installing Magisk** since we need root access for MultiROM Manager.

 ## Installing Magisk
 1. Download [Magisk](https://forum.xda-developers.com/apps/magisk/official-magisk-v7-universal-systemless-t3473445).
-The latest version as of this writing is 14.0.
+When I did this the latest version was 14.0.
 1. Copy this to the device using Android File Transfer.
 1. Install this in TWRP but do not inject MultiROM after installation.
 1. Reboot back to system.

 ## Installing MultiROM [WIP]
 1. In Security Settings, ensure your device is unencrypted.
 1. Download the latest version of [MultiROM for the OnePlus 3](https://forum.xda-developers.com/showpost.php?p=73316166&postcount=1950).
-The latest version as of this writing is 2017-08-07.
+When I did this the latest version was 2017-08-07.
 Copy it to the device and reboot into TWRP.
 1. Install the .zip in TWRP.
 Do not inject MultiROM after installation.
 1. Inject the boot sector.
 1. Go to MultiROM TWRP Settings and ensure that "Enable no-KEXEC workaround" is checked.
 1. Reboot to system.
 1. Install the [modded MultiROM Manager](https://androidfilehost.com/?fid=457095661767155476).
 Check [this post](https://forum.xda-developers.com/showpost.php?p=67685852&postcount=2) to make sure it is the latest version.
-The latest version as of this writing is 2017-04-21
+When I did this the latest version was 2017-04-21.

 ## Installing LineageOS 15 [WIP]